Susana has worked extensively with pregnant women and families. She runs a pregnancy website and a pregnancy support group on Facebook.

 Because early pregnancy symptoms can be confused with other illnesses or conditions, I would always recommend buying yourself a test.
 These are very accurate from the point that your period is due, and will take the guesswork out of knowing if you are pregnant or not.

-- Pregnancy tests can be really expensive, but you can shop around as the prices will vary greatly.
+- Pregnancy tests can get expensive, especially if you end up buying a lot of them, but you can shop around as the prices will vary greatly.
 I bought a pack of three tests from a pound store (99c store) and they worked just fine.
 All the tests work in the same way by testing the hCG levels in your urine.

-- If you find you have a positive result, then it's time to book a doctor's appointment.
+- If you find you have a positive result, then it's time to book a doctor's appointment because you are pregnant.
+False positive results are extremely rare.
 The doctor may decide to do another pregnancy test to confirm your result.

 For those who have missed a period and got a negative pregnancy test result, follow the link to learn about the most common reasons behind this.